|

 Start From The Ends

-Starting at the root can cause more tension or cause even larger clusters to form.
+Starting at the root can create more tension or even larger clusters.

 Work In Sections